visalakshi3009/Parking-Lot-Management-System/README.md

 # Parking-Lot-Management-System

 ## DESCRIPTION:
-A responsive vehicle parking app that helps users find and reserve parking spots in real time.
+A vehicle parking app that helps users find and reserve parking spots in real time.
 Designed to reduce parking stress and save time in busy areas.
 Features live spot availability, location-based search and offers a seamless parking experience.